 Whistler’s controversial Squaw Valley Crescent will soon have a new name.

-At its July 6 meeting, council will consider renaming the road in Creekside to Chamonix Crescent.
+At its July 6 meeting, council approved renaming the road in Creekside to Chamonix Crescent.

 The new name was one of three proposed to residents of the street last year by the Resort Municipality of Whistler (RMOW), along with Cortina Crescent (site of the 1956 Winter Olympics and co-host of the 2026 Games) and Grenoble Crescent (site of the ’68 Games where three-time Olympian Nancy Greene-Raine won gold in giant slalom and silver in slalom).

 Chamonix (site of the first Winter Olympics in 1924) received the most votes from residents of the street (16), followed by Cortina (10) and Grenoble (5).